luc-vocab/steelplate-cryptocurrency/README.md

 ## Simple Metal plate
 Order a simple stainless steel or titanium plate from Ebay and punch it.
 It may be difficult to find the right size, but this is the cheapest option of them all.
 ## Piece of Paper
-You could just write your seed on a piece of paper, but a piece of paper is easy to misplace, the ink may fade, flood and fire are a concern.
+You could just write your seed on a piece of paper, but a piece of paper is easy to misplace, accidentally throw away, the ink may fade, flood and fire are a concern.
 Hard to protect against tampering.
 ## Glacier Protocol
 [glacierprotocol.org](https://glacierprotocol.org/) ,  [Glacier protocol description](https://bitcoinexchangeguide.com/glacier-protocol/)
 This is a method for ultra-secure storage of bitcoin, potentially more secure than hardware wallets.
 But also much more complex and costly.
 I haven't attempted that method.
 It requires significant more investment in money and time.